MilchRatchet/Luminary/LumFileDocs.md

 `TOY REFRACT_ [FP32]`<br/>
 Refraction index of the toy relative to the air.
 Number must be at least 1.

+`TOY FLASHLIG [INT32]`<br/>
+Set 1 to activate flashlight mode, that is, the toy is behind the camera and emission only happens towards the front, 0 else.

 # Meshes

 Meshes must be in the Wavefront OBJ (`*.obj`) file format.
 Geometric vertices, texture coordinates, vertex normals and triangle/quad faces are supported.
 Textures are to be referenced through a `*.mtl` which has the same name as the `*.obj` file.